Harrisburg City Council hosting public hearing on stop sign removal plans

 HARRISBURG, Pa.
 (WHTM) – Harrisburg City Council is holding a public hearing on the removal of several stop signs Tuesday.

-City engineers say those signs are not necessary but those who live there think they make the neighborhood safer.
+City engineers say those signs are not necessary.
+Those who live there believe the signs make the neighborhood safer.

 The public hearing starts at 5:30 p.m. at Harrisburg City Council Chambers.